ageweke/objectified_sessions/README.md

 * Explicit field definition lets you immediately see exactly what data you're using.
 * There's absolutely no additional restriction on what you can store, vis-à-vis Rails' normal session support.

+And, best of all, you can migrate to ObjectifiedSessions completely incrementally; it interoperates perfectly with traditional session-handling code.
+You can migrate call site by call site, at your own pace; there's no need to migrate all at once, or even migrate all code for a given session key all at once.

 ## Installation

 Add this line to your application's Gemfile: